HAPPY THANKSGIVING, EVERYONE!

 -How to use: use as a condiment with any dish, especially meat dishes, salads, roasted veggies, or sandwiches.

--How to store: Must be REFRIGERATED up to 1 year or longer depending on how you like the flavor, since it will get stronger with more age. *NOTE: This sauerkraut jar has NOT been canned, so store in refrigerator.
+-How to store: Must be REFRIGERATED up to 1 year or longer depending on how you like the flavor, since it will get stronger with more age. *NOTE: These fermented products have NOT been canned, so store in refrigerator.***

 ***Sauerkraut Background & Recipes: